Imposingapple/PYGC/README.md

 `bash predict.sh`

 ## Note
-more results of experiments will be put into this repository in one week.
+More results of experiments will be put into this repository in one week.